nbusseneau/BetterCartographyTable/README.md

 On top of that, since the **cartography table** is "all or nothing" both ways, some players might refrain from interacting with the table (e.g. when someone is meticulously pinning all berries / copper veins / etc., or when they do not want to share some super secret pins they would prefer to keep private).

+And of course, the vanilla cartography table is completely useless in `NoMap` runs.

 ## Vanilla cartography tables, but Better™️

-The goal is to stick close to the vanilla experience and keep **cartography tables** relevant.
+The goal is to stick close to the vanilla experience and keep **cartography tables** relevant (or in the case of `NoMap` runs, give them a purpose).
 We are not bypassing **cartography tables**: sharing map data (both pins and exploration) still requires players to interact with the same **cartography table** on a regular basis to synchronize progress.

 How it works: